spring-projects/spring-framework/CONTRIBUTING.md

 _Have something you'd like to contribute to the framework?
-We welcome pull requests, but ask that you carefully read this document first to understand how best to submit them; what kind of changes are likely to be accepted; and what to expect from the Spring team when evaluating your submission._
+We welcome pull requests but ask that you carefully read this document first to understand how best to submit them; what kind of changes are likely to be accepted; and what to expect from the Spring team when evaluating your submission._

 _Please refer back to this document as a checklist before issuing any pull request; this will save time for everyone!_

-## Take your first steps
+## Take Your First Steps

 ### Understand the basics

 Not sure what a pull request is, or how to submit one?
 Take a look at GitHub's excellent [help documentation][] first.

 ### Search JIRA first; create an issue if necessary

 Is there already an issue that addresses your concern?
 Do a bit of searching in our [JIRA issue tracker][] to see if you can find something similar.
-If not, please create a new issue before submitting a pull request unless the change is truly trivial, e.g. typo fixes, removing compiler warnings, etc.
+If you do not find something similar, please create a new JIRA issue before submitting a pull request unless the change is truly trivial -- for example: typo fixes, removing compiler warnings, etc.

 ### Discuss non-trivial contribution ideas with committers

 If you're considering anything more than correcting a typo or fixing a minor bug, please discuss it on the [spring-framework-contrib][] mailing list before submitting a pull request.
-We're happy to provide guidance, but please spend an hour or two researching the subject on your own including searching the mailing list for prior discussions.
+We're happy to provide guidance, but please spend an hour or two researching the subject on your own, including searching the mailing list for prior discussions.

 ### Sign the Contributor License Agreement